 F-1 and J-1 students are required to have specific authorizations for different types of employment, such as On-Campus and Off-Campus employment.
-The main purpose of being an F-1 and J-1 student is to study and complete your academic program.
+The main purpose of being an F-1 or J-1 student is to study and complete your academic program.
 Any employment would only be considered a side benefit that is strictly regulated.
 Unauthorized employment is violation of legal status and can introduce a number of serious legal consequences that can jeopardize your ability to remain in the U.S. and return to the U.S. It is extremely important to make sure that you are following all employment regulations for your status.

 International Services authorizes On-Campus work permission to eligible F-1 and J-1 students.
 In order to fill out your Initial/New hiring paperwork, such as the I-9 form, you must have a:

-- Valid, unexpired Passport,
+- Valid, unexpired passport,

-- Valid, unexpired I-20/DS-2019 and
+- Valid, unexpired I-20/DS-2019, and

-- Your most recent I-94 printout in order to work.
+- Your most recent I-94 printout.

 Passports may affect other F-1 or J-1 benefits, ability to travel, and proof of status, so it is recommended that our international students maintain a valid passport at all times.
 On-Campus Employment is included as part of your status, but if you will be working for an On-Campus Vendor (not paid by LSU Payroll), you will need a special Vendor Work Permit (paper form only).

-F-1 students may work On-Campus up to 20 hours per week while school is in session and up to 40 hours per week during University breaks and holidays.
+- F-1 students may work On-Campus up to 20 hours per week while school is in session and up to 40 hours per week during University breaks and holidays.

-J-1 exchange students may work up to 20 hours per week while school is in session and up to 40 hours per week during University breaks and holidays if their J-1 sponsor allows.
-You must have written permission from International Services before you can begin any on campus employment.
+- Please note: You must have written permission from International Services before you can begin any On-campus employment.
 If LSU is your J-1 sponsor, you are permitted to work on campus as long as you are maintaining lawful status.
 If you are not sponsored by LSU, you must be given permission from the issuing agency of your Form DS-2019 to be allowed to work On-Campus so you do not violate any of your sponsor’s rules.